getzola/zola/docs/content/documentation/content/image-processing/index.md

 ### Image processing and return value

-Gutenberg performs image processing during the build process and places the resized images in a subdirectory in the static files directory:
+Zola performs image processing during the build process and places the resized images in a subdirectory in the static files directory:

 ```
 static/processed_images/